anakarlasantana/send_email_nodeJs/README.md

 React Web Frontend Repository

-# 🚀 Technologies in the API
+# 🚀 Technologies in the API:
-Typescript
+- Typescript
-NodeJS
+- NodeJS
-Express
+- Express
-TypeORM + PostgreSQL
+- TypeORM + PostgreSQL
-Bcrypt
+- Bcrypt
-Nodemon
+- Nodemon
-Cors
+- Cors
-Email sending with Nodemailer
+- Email sending with Nodemailer
-Ethereal Email of test
+- Ethereal Email of test

 # 📖 DEV Diary:
 - With the depreciation of the getRepository method by TypeORM, I adapted the server to accept the new way of adapting to the database through the AppDataSource.